es02/w.eloquent/README.md

 Wordpress integrated with Laravel via Composer.

-* Not booting Laravel anymore, instead just using some packages.
+* Atention!
+The branch `master` is no longer manteined.
+Now I'm working on branch `light`.
+Not booting Laravel anymore, instead just using some packages.
 It all is because performance reason.

 #### Documentation is being building on [wiki page](https://github.com/bruno-barros/w.eloquent/wiki).